Joseph Granville was in the business of prognostication. He was a stock market maven. He knew precisely what to buy and when to buy. He moved markets.

 His followers heeded that advice.
 The next day was a massive down day for the stock market.

 So, if you got out and stayed out, you lost big.
-That’s not counting all those dividends you would have collected along the way that you would have of course parlayed into buying more shares.
+That is not counting all those dividends you would have collected along the way that you would have of course parlayed into buying more shares.
 Add all that up and you’ll be massively depressed.

-Mark Hulbert who writes the Hulbert Financial Digest chronicles the performance of several investment advisory newsletters from time to time.
-He estimated that from 1980 to 2005, Mr. Granville’s stock tips lost his followers half a percent a year for 25 straight years.
-That when the market delivered 12 percent annualized gains.
+Mark Hulbert, who writes the Hulbert Financial Digest, chronicles the performance of several investment advisory newsletters from time to time.
+He estimated that from 1980 to 2005, Mr. Granville’s stock tips lost his followers half a percent a year for twenty-five straight years.
+That is when the market delivered 12 percent annualized gains.

 And his tips for his most aggressive traders basically wiped them out.